viktorsapozhok/viktorsapozhok.github.io/_posts/2020-05-17-postgres-tutorial.md

 ---
 layout: post
-title: "Getting started with PostgreSQL.
-  How to create database and connect to it using psql shell."
+title: Getting started with PostgreSQL.
+How to create database and connect to it using psql shell.
 slug: postgres-tutorial
-keywords:
-  - postgresql
-  - postgres
-  - psql
+keywords: postgresql postgres psql
-meta: "How to create Postgres database and connect to it using psql shell."
+description: How to create Postgres database and connect to it using psql shell.
 ---

 PostgreSQL, also known as Postgres, is a free and open-source relational database